scmacdon/AWSBlog/README.md

 <URL>/greeting

 You need **/greeting** at the end of the URL so that a request is made to the /greeting controller in the **GreetingController** class.
-When you enter the full URL (including /greeting) into a browswer, you see the Form.
+When you enter the full URL (including /greeting) into a browser, you see the Form.

 ![AWS Blog Application](images/greet15.png)